 Without the freedom to ask questions when they come to mind, or give explanations at the time they’re appropriate, many pieces of unfinished business will linger without resolution.
 Besides, love expressions saved for secret meetings can get out of hand.

-(2) Study Links Secrecy to Lack of Commitment
+2. Secrecy Suggests Lack of Commitment

 A man who has a secret relationship with one woman can have secret relationships with two or three.
 Why would any of them be concerned if each one is ignorant of his secret games?
 (It could also be the female who is two-timing the males.)